LouaiKhodary13/frontend-mentor-challenges/interactive-rating-component-main/README.md

 ## Preview

-Include a screenshot, gif, or link to a live demo (if available) showcasing the interactive rating component in action.
+You can view the live demo of the interactive rating component [here](https://interactive-rating-component-mentor.netlify.app/).

 ## Credits